What is the current situation?

 So what’s changing and when?

-The two-year qualifying period is being removed, meaning that employees will be able to claim ordinary unfair dismissal from the first day of employment.
+The two-year qualifying period is being reduced to six months, meaning that employees will be able to claim ordinary unfair dismissal after six months of employment.

-This means that employers will have to establish a potentially fair reason for dismissal and show that they acted reasonably in all the circumstances (including following a fair process) for every employee, no matter how long the individual has been with the company.
+Employers will still have to establish a potentially fair reason for dismissal and show that they acted reasonably in all the circumstances (including following a fair process) when dismissing employees with more than six months’ service.

-If requested, employers will need to give written reasons for dismissal to employees following the initial period.
+If requested, employers will need to give written reasons for dismissal to employees after 6 months of employment.

 The timing of some of these actions will depend on when the detail of the new laws is finalised and when the changes come into force.
 However, you can start to plan now:

-• Review your recruitment procedures to ensure that new hires are well-suited to your organisation.
+- Review your recruitment procedures to ensure that new hires are well-suited to your organisation and the role you have employed them to do.
 Tighten up your application, interview and pre-employment screening process to ensure thorough due diligence on incoming employees.
 The costs of getting it wrong will become higher.

-• Update your performance management/conduct/attendance management processes and train your managers.
-The changes will make it harder for you to dismiss employees early in their service, even potentially where there is a ‘light touch process’ available to establish fairness.
+- Update your performance management/conduct/attendance management processes and train your managers.
+The changes will make it harder for you to dismiss employees after they have worked for you for six months (and the potential costs of unfair dismissal claims are rising), so you may want to make a decision about whether they are suitable within that timeframe.
 Do your managers need upskilling for this?

 How we can help